abisop/nuttx-docs/en/platforms/arm/sama5/boards/jupiter-nano/index.md

 1. Start the GDB server
 2. Start GDB
-3. Use the 'target remote localhost:xxxx' command to attach to the GDB server
+3. Use the \'target remote localhost:xxxx\' command to attach to the GDB server
-4. Do 'mon reset' then 'mon go' to start the internal boot loader (maybe U-Boot).
+4. Do \'mon reset\' then \'mon go\' to start the internal boot loader (maybe U-Boot).
-5. Let the boot loader run until it completes SDRAM initialization, then do 'mon halt'.
+5. Let the boot loader run until it completes SDRAM initialization, then do \'mon halt\'.
-6. Now you have SDRAM initialized and you use 'load nuttx' to load the ELF file into SDRAM.
+6. Now you have SDRAM initialized and you use \'load nuttx\' to load the ELF file into SDRAM.
-7. Use 'file nuttx' to load symbols
+7. Use \'file nuttx\' to load symbols
-8. Set the PC to the NuttX entry point 'mon pc 0x20008E20' and start nuttx using 'mon go'.
+8. Set the PC to the NuttX entry point \'mon pc 0x20008E20\' and start nuttx using \'mon go\'.

 ### Loading Code into SRAM from SD Card